caltechads/django-ldaporm/doc/source/overview/restframework/ordering.rst

 This implementation provides:

 - Full CRUD operations for LDAP users
-- Filtering by uid, cn, mail, and is_active
+- Filtering by uid, cn, mail, and is_active using a custom UserFilterBackend
 - Ordering by any of the specified fields
 - Pagination with cursor-based navigation
 - Server-side sorting when available